 Coat health and natural coat shine reflect the health of your horse.
-Aloeride delivers extraordinary coat shine without fail, it is one of the benefits that Aloeride is gaining a fabulous reputation for.
+Aloeride delivers exceptional coat shine without fail, it is one of several benefits that Aloeride is gaining a fabulous reputation for.
 Not just because it looks pretty, but because it protects.
 The header picture was taken on 28th January and shows you the amazing early-in-the-year, natural coat shine of a competition dressage horse.
-Beyond elbow grease (brushing), no trickery (grooming spray) was necessary for this photo, this very healthy coat shine happens routinely thanks to the right quantity of unique spectrum nutrients within Aloeride aloe vera.
+Beyond elbow grease (brushing), no trickery (grooming spray) was necessary for this photo, this very healthy coat shine happens routinely thanks to the right quantity and the unique spectrum of nutrients within Aloeride aloe vera.
 It is one of the reasons why Showing champions Loraine Homer and Katie Jerram use and like it.
-If you want to improve the coat of your horse –no matter if you do this to win in the Show or Dressage arena or to help your horse stand up to midges– then we hope the detailed information in this page will help you a lot.
+If you want to improve healthy coat for horses –no matter if you do this to win in a Show or Dressage Arena, or to help your horse stand up to midges, we hope that the detailed information in this page will help your horse.

 Weird Aloeride effect, I ran out of time yesterday so only gave Whoop a very quick bath (bear in mind he hasn’t been washed off properly for ages due to the icy weather).
 I usually give him a very thorough scrub but this was more of a quick splash.
 When he dried off he glowed!
 The shine was dazzling, even though he wasn’t squeaky clean.
 Roberta Sheffield, International Paralympic Dressage Rider, Lincolnshire (member of the Canadian Paralympic Team).